HomeE-mailFictionEssaysTell a friend about this page

 Pit Planet

-Click for larger image Click for larger image
+Click for larger image

-Click on an image for a larger version.
+Click on cover image for larger version.

 "In his lively new novel, Pit Planet, David Dvorkin takes us on a headlong trip not only between planets, but over, under, and through worlds of greed, sex, politics, intrigue, and adventure, of miners and mindpickers, cavesnakes and triple-crossers.
 Pit Planet is an absorbing mix of hard science and action sf, with the unmistakable Dvorkin touch."